 Definition of self-supporting: characterized by self-support: such as a: meeting one’s needs by one’s own efforts or output b: supporting itself or its own weight Merriam-Webster tells it pretty simply, Do It Yourself!
 Carry your own gear, carry your own food, hike and ride your own bike, don’t take food or shelter from folks you know.
 Plan on riding alone, this is a self supported, Solo Adventure, do not WATER THIS DOWN.
 No teams with the exception of a Tandem bike.
 Don’t go so hard that you can’t take care of yourself and are forced to take help, even if its just water.
 Know the trail, climbs, descents, distances between water and resupply, look at splits of past riders, plan your own splits and how long/how much food you need.
 The info is out there, do your research, be reasonable, and you will have a much higher chance of finishing.

--As far as Trail Magic goes, my rule is if you know the person, say no. Trail Magic is and should be treated like a super lucky, tiny whiff of fresh air, not a resupply.
+-As far as Trail Magic goes, The CTR rule is if you know the person, say no. Trail Magic is and should be treated like a super lucky, tiny whiff of fresh air, not a resupply.
 If you screw up and are out of food and water, that is not anybody else’s problem, you should have done better research, or carried more.
 If you are hoping for/needing trail magic, you are doing it wrong.
 Be prepared enough to say no, or even offer it to another trail user.
 Sure taking a Coke or granola bar from a stranger is not a huge deal and is fine.
 Don’t make it a habit and do not ask/beg/or hint that you are in need when out on the trail.
 Seriously folks, this is a test to see how far you can go and how well you can prepare for it.
 Do not bring the ride down to you, rise up to the level of the ride and do your best.

--As far as visitation/photo taking goes, my rule is keep it between extremely limited to not at all.
-The CTR isn’t gonna take you months, your friends and family will live till you get home.
+-As far as visitation/photo taking goes, the CTR rule is keep it between extremely limited to not at all.
+The CTR isn’t gonna take you months, you, your friends and family will live till you get home.
 Spot stalking is not cool, even if the stalker thinks it is, please leave the racers alone.
 Racers, do not ask anyone to meet you out there, it simply isn’t fair to those that travel from afar to race and it opens the door to taking food/water/encouragement.
 Also changes the game knowing there is a bailout if things get too crazy, not fair at all to those putting it on the line.
 Plus there’s no need to add more car traffic to the CT corridor.
 Ultimately if someone is there at a trailhead without any arrangement, say hi, be cool, get a picture taken, but don’t take advantage of the situation.
 If that keeps happening then that is a problem. –This Includes Camera Crews, no pre-arranged crews of any sort.
 Educate your friends and family so they leave you to focus on the race.

 “…if you can’t do this ride without outside or pre-arranged support, don’t enter the race,”